jadechoghari/MatrixFlow/README.md

 **Target Audience**: Individuals seeking streamlined solutions to manipulate multiarray matrices and process CoreML outputs.

-Certainly, here's a brief guide on how to install the `MatrixFlow` library using different package managers:
+Additionally, here's a brief guide on how to install the `MatrixFlow` library using different package managers:

 ---